Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 ```
 where:

-- The ```-p``` argument refers to a specified number of parallel search threads (update it accordingly to your number of available cores).
+- ``-p`` refers to a specified number of parallel search threads (update it accordingly to your number of available cores).
 This can be useful to decrease the processing time in aligning the reads.
-- The ```-x``` argument specifies the basename of the index for the reference genome.
-The basename is the name of any of the index files up to but not including the final ‘/.1.bt2’, ‘/.2.bt2’, etc.
+- ``-x`` specifies the basename of the index for the reference genome.
+The basename is the name of any of the index files up to but not including the final ``/.1.bt2``, ``/.2.bt2``, etc.
-- The ```-S``` argument specifies the output file in sam format.
+- ``-S`` specifies the output file in ``sam`` format.
 - ```HiCfile1_log.txt``` and ```HiCfile2_log.txt``` are log files containing the statistics of the alignment:

 ```unix